How to eat 4/9 of a pizza: Best Of Three -- A -Strategy

 Hence the sum of three and a half of Alice's outcomes is at least $\frac{3}{2}$ times the total size of the pizza.
-Thus, one of the three strategies has to give Alice at least the average value $\frac{3}{2} / \frac{7}{2} = \frac{3}{7}$ of the pizza. \end{proof}
+Thus, one of the three strategies has to give Alice at least the average value $\frac{3}{2} / \frac{7}{2} = \frac{3}{7}$. \end{proof}

 \begin{rem} Restricting Alice to the six above strategies the ratio $\frac{3}{7}$ is tight.
 Indeed, there is a pizza of which, playing these strategies, Alice eats at most $\frac{3}{7}$.
-Consider: $\maj{b}=\maj{m}=\maj{w}=2$, $\min{w}=1$ and $\min{b}=\min{m}=0$. \end{rem}
+Consider: $g_1=g_2=g_3=2$, $r_1=1$, and $r_2=r_3=0$. \end{rem}